 WI Online Coordinator:

 Dr. Jeffery Jankowski, Associate Professor, Social Sciences | M 124 x5719

 Class assignments that take students’ work out into the community, encouraging civic engagement.
 Faculty development in design and implementation occurs throughout the semester.

-Collaborative Assignments and Projects
+Collaborative Assignments and Project (CAP)

-Common Intellectual Experience
+Common Intellectual Experience (CIE)

 Working with faculty, students participate in current research from all of the sciences, through research courses and grant-funded undergraduate research programs, some of which provide summer stipends and opportunities for independent research.
 Students work on projects, attend seminars and are encouraged to present or publish their results.

+Global and Diversity Learning (GDL) provides a framework for exploring multiple perspectives on viewing the interdependent world.
 Queensborough’s cultural resources provide opportunities for students to interact with the Kupferberg Holocaust Resource Center and Archives and the QCC Art Gallery.
 The College also sponsors a study abroad seminar in Salzburg, Austria each year.

 Dr. Meg Tarafdar, Assistant Professor, English | H 428 x5311